pranav0d/pranav0d.github.io/about.md

   - /about.html
 ---

-I'm a cybersecurity and AI researcher who recently completed an M.S. in Cybersecurity with an emphasis in Artificial Intelligence at Webster University in St. Louis.
+I'm a cybersecurity and researcher who recently completed  M.S. in Cybersecurity with an emphasis in Artificial Intelligence at Webster University in St. Louis.
 My work sits at the intersection of machine learning and security building and fine-tuning transformer-based NLP models, studying the energy footprint of large language models, and applying deep learning to real-world detection problems.

 I hold a B.E. in Electronics & Communication Engineering from Matrusri Engineering College (Osmania University), and I've worked on network security hardening, penetration testing support, and security automation during my time at BSNL.